gmr/tinman/README.md

 - base_path: The root of the files for the application
 - cookie_secret: A salt for signing cookies when using secure cookies
 - login_url: Login URL when using Tornado's @authenticated decorator
+- redis: If using tinman.handlers.redis.RedisRequestHandler to auto-connect to redis.
+  - host: The redis server IP address
+  - port: The port number
+  - db: The database number
+- rabbitmq:
+  - host: the hostname
+  - port: the server port
+  - virtual_host: the virtual host
+  - username: the username
+  - password: the password
+- session: Configuration if using tinman.handlers.session.SessionRequestHandler
+  - adapter:
+    - class: The classname for the adapte,r one of FileSessionAdapter, RedisSessionAdapter
+    - configuration: SessionAdapter specific configuration
+  - cookie:
+    - name: The cookie name for the session ID
+  - duration: The duration in seconds for the session lifetime
 - static_path: The path to static files
 - template_loader: The python module.Class to override the default template loader with
 - templates_path: The path to template files